Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Experimental Setup

 \subsection{Implementation Details}

-We instantiate \OurMethod for KBQA.
 For the fine-tuning experiments, we experiment with BERT-base, T5-base, T5-large, and T5-3B, and use the full training set of each dataset for fine-tuning.
-For the in-context learning experiments, we experiment with Codex.\footnote{We opt for Codex because it is free, but small-scale experiments also show competitive performance from GPT-3.} We first randomly sample 100 training examples from each dataset and use that as the pool for dynamic retrieval, therefore a \textit{100-shot} setting.
+For the in-context learning experiments, we experiment with Codex.\footnote{We opt for Codex because it is free, but small-scale experiments also show competitive performance from GPT-3.} We randomly sample 10/100/1000 training examples from each dataset and use that as the pool for dynamic retrieval\nop{, therefore a \textit{100-shot} setting}.
 During inference, for each test example, we retrieve 10 in-context examples from the pool using BM25-based utterance similarity.
 We use entity linking results from off-the-shelf entity linkers.
-For \GrailQ we use the entity linking results from TIARA.
-For \WebQSP, we get that from ELQ~\cite{li-etal-2020-efficient}, which is also used by our baseline models.
-For \GraphQ, get that from ArcaneQA.
-The entity proposals for the input utterance form the initial plans ($P_0$) for our search process.
-We use beam size 5 for our fine-tuning experiments and beam size 1 for Codex.
-We run our experiments with T5-3B using a single NVIDIA A100 80GB card, while for all other fine-tuning experiments, we run them using 4$\times$ NVIDIA A6000 48GB cards.
+More details on implementations can be found in~\autoref{appendix:implementation}.